hirosystems/ordhook/docs/getting-started.md

 title: Getting Started
 ---

-Ordhook is a developer tool designed for interacting with the [Ordinal Theory](https://trustmachines.co/glossary/ordinal-theory) protocol, enabling you to retrieve ordinal activities from the Bitcoin chain.
+Ordhook is a developer tool designed for interacting with [Bitcoin ordinals](https://www.hiro.so/blog/what-are-bitcoin-ordinals), enabling you to retrieve ordinal activity from the Bitcoin chain.
 Follow the steps below to install Ordhook.

 ## Installing Ordhook